Ensuring that homework is effective is the shared responsibility of students, staff and parents/carers.

 Help their child balance homework and social commitments.

-Contact the appropriate member of teaching staff if you have concerns over your child’s homework.
+Contact the appropriate member of teaching staff or tutor if you have concerns over your child’s homework.